Taming Your Ego: Too Much Self-Importance

 Every individual has an ego.
 Some egos are larger than others.
 And some are downright unrealistic.
-Are you a high-achiever dreaming of becoming doctor?
-Then, taming your ego is vital to your success as a med student an aspiring physician.
+Are you a high-achiever dreaming of becoming a doctor?
+Then, taming your ego is vital to your success as a med student and aspiring physician.

 Once your ego takes control, it’s pretty difficult to set it aside for the sake of others.
 Your arrogant attitude effectively drives your mental and emotional state, as well as the way you see yourself physically.
 The ego is also a driving force behind the materialistic success you may hold dear to your heart.